joshuaaclark/joshuaaclark.github.io/_posts/2015-12-08-Learn-Hearth.md

 ![](http://i.imgur.com/q0WL2O3.png)

 First up is the card deck.
-Let's compute some centrality measures.
+Let's compute some [network centrality measures](https://en.wikipedia.org/wiki/Centrality).
 Centrality refers to the position of a given node (card) within the network.
 There are a couple different centrality measures.
 Closeness centrality is the "Kevin Bacon" card of the tournament.
 Like the seven